MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 `abi.encodePacked(...)` is the message we expect to get.
 We know what the nonce should be, so there is no need for us to get it as a parameter.

-The Ethereum signature algorithm expects to get 256 bits to sign, so we use the `keccak256` hash function.
+The Nephele signature algorithm expects to get 256 bits to sign, so we use the `keccak256` hash function.

 ```solidity
         address recoveredAddress = ecrecover(digest, v, r, s);
 ```

-From the digest and the signature we can get the address that signed it using [ecrecover](https://coders-errand.com/ecrecover-signature-verification-ethereum/).
+From the digest and the signature we can get the address that signed it using [ecrecover](https://coders-errand.com/ecrecover-signature-verification-Nephele/).

 ```solidity
         require(recoveredAddress != address(0) && recoveredAddress == owner, 'UniswapV2: INVALID_SIGNATURE');